- Round Hill Elementary School

 - Weekly News

-DreamBox/Xtramath/ixL- Does your child ask for screen time in the evenings?
+DreamBox- Does your child ask for screen time in the evenings?
 Looking for ways for them to use devices for educational purposes?
-Your child has logins to all three and all are great tools for practice and review at home. ixL has some great strands to practice counting coins and making change.
+DreamBox or Xtramath are both great programs kids love and can use to extend and enrich their learning.

-We will continue our gratitude writing challenge through Thanksgiving.
-Many letters have been completed and delivered.
-Ask your child who they have written to.
-What did they say?
+We are so excited to be working on our Gratitude Challenge as our writing focus over the next two weeks.
+Check Twitter for some pictures!
 Students are perfecting their paragraph and letter writing skills as they work to show gratitude towards important yet ordinary people in their lives.
 When was the last time you thought to thank the sanitation worker for reliably picking up your trash and recycling every week?
 How about thanking a politician that makes a difference in your community?
 Students are given dozens of options and will each compose a handful of letters over the next week.
 Ask your child who they chose to write to and why!
 Is there someone you can write to as a family?
 Extend this gratitude challenge at home!

 Word Study- New words will be given after Thanksgiving break.